LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/class1/README.md

 ### Homework
 1. [Class 2 Prep](../class2-prep)
 2. Take a look at [Problem Set 3](../problem-set).
-We haven't yet covered how multiple files work together in a larger program, so you might find that aspect tricky at this juncture, but the topic will be covered in the prep work above and during next class.
+We haven't yet covered how multiple files work together in a larger program, so you might find that aspect tricky at this juncture, but the topic will be covered in the prep work above, and during next class.